droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 > - _**Phantomfolk: Travelers from the Border Ethereal**_, containing information about incorporeal creatures that dwell in the Border Ethereal and often cross into the Material Plane, such as **ghosts** (_Monster Manual_, p.
 147) and **phantom warriors** (_Curse of Strahd_, p.
 235).
 > - _**Veil-Walkers: Visitors to the Ethereal**_, containing information about physical creatures that can cross into the Ethereal Plane, such as **night hags** (_Monster Manual_, p.
 178), **nightmares** (_Monster Manual_, p.
 235), and **phase spiders** (_Monster Manual_, p.
 334).
 (See **Matrons of Malevolence** below for the chapter on night hags.)
 >
 > The subsection discussing **phase spiders** includes a brief sidenote discussing the immunity that most incorporeal undead have - immunity to effects or conditions that require a physical body, like disease, poison, and precision damage; and also they usually have resistance against all damage (except force damage and damage from the _ghost touch_ weapons), with double the resistance against non-magical damage.
 The same note mentions that phase spiders have developed a way to counteract those immunities through the use of their fangs, venom and ethereal web.
-It notes that a spellcaster can deal damage to an incorporeal spirit normally by using a phase spider's fang as an additional Focus component to cast their spells, while a martial combatant can deal damage to an incorporeal spirit by coating one weapon or up to three pieces of ammunition with phase spider venom - effectively it functions as a [Ghost Oil](https://2e.aonprd.com/Equipment.aspx?ID=1571).
+It notes that a spellcaster can deal damage to an incorporeal spirit normally by using a phase spider's fang as an additional Focus component to cast their spells (it is consumed, though), while a martial combatant can deal damage to an incorporeal spirit by coating one weapon or up to three pieces of ammunition with phase spider venom - effectively it functions as a [Ghost Oil](https://2e.aonprd.com/Equipment.aspx?ID=1571).
+>
 >
 > The subsection discussing **night hags** includes a brief sidenote discussing a ritual that uses a night hag's ***heartstone*** and the energies of a leyline to replicate the effects of the *Interplanar Teleport (with the destination of Ethereal Plane only)* spell for up to ten individuals for one hour on the night of the full moon.
 >